This traditional girl’s bedroom layers a variety of textures and prints in blush pink colors for a beautiful and classic design.

 Not only do pinks like these tend to elevate a room’s style in general, but they also make the room much easier to transition as your child grows up.
 A deep pink is much more “adult” in terms of style, so it can help them to feel independent and mature.
 Of course, there’s also the fact that a deep and moody pink is far easier to balance visually.
 You can contrast its darker shade with pops of light pink, or keep things streamlined with wood textures and neutral bedding and furniture.

 A deep mauve pink paint color on the walls of this little girl’s bedroom make the space feel warm and restful, and the moody paint hue allows for seamless infusions of lighter pops of color.

 Our Deep Pink Picks for a Girl’s Bedroom:

-In general, the key to infusing the best pink color into a girl’s room is to create a sense of balance.
+The key to infusing the best pink color into a girl’s room is to create a sense of balance.
 Avoid using the exact same shade of pink on every surface of your decor.
-Instead, keep pink as the backdrop and incorporate complementary colors and textures throughout.
-Neutrals and a variety of pink hues that contrast with your walls guarantees your girl’s bedroom design will be contemporary and stylish in every way.
+Instead, use on the bedroom walls or as an accent wall and incorporate complementary colors and textures throughout.
+Neutrals and a variety of pink hues that contrast with your walls is the best way to create the perfect balance.

 RELATED: Best Greige Paint Colors – Our Top Grey/Beige Shades for your Home